Michael R. Burch: Advocacy and activism

+Personal life

 Burch is married to Elizabeth Harris Burch, a singer and actress; they have a son, Jeremy Michael Burch, who is a musician, singer and actor.

 Awards

 Michael R. Burch has five Pushcart Prize nominations, from The Aurorean, Romantics Quarterly, The Raintown Review, Trinacria, and Victorian Violet Press.
 His poem "Ordinary Love" won the 2001 Algernon Charles Swinburne Poetry Award.
 Altogether, he has won seven poetry contests and received awards in 42 writing contests.